Ali-Alshaikh/Kickstarter-Campaign-Analysis/README.md

 - Tune hyperparameters further for improved accuracy

 - Apply cross-validation for more robust evaluation

+- use new update data 2025, the data is from 2009-2012

+- Make a deep learning neural network

 - Deploy as an API for real-time predictions